lanterndata/docs/010-develop/070-async-tasks.md

 ## Setup

-The easiest way to use asynchronous tasks is with [Lantern Cloud](/), which supports asynchronous tasks out-of-the-box.
+The easiest way to use asynchronous tasks is with [Lantern Cloud](/), which supports asynchronous tasks out-of-the-box on the *paid plan*.
+Currently, asynchronous tasks are not supported on the free plan.

 To use asynchronous tasks in a self-hosted environment, ensure that both the [`pg_cron`](https://github.com/citusdata/pg_cron) and [`lantern`](https://github.com/lanterndata/lantern) extensions are installed.
 [Lantern Suite](https://github.com/lanterndata/lantern-suite) is a Docker image that comes with both extensions pre-installed.